 Los Angeles Street Art – Downtown Los Angeles

 DTLA, as we like to call our downtown section of Los Angeles, has undergone extensive renovations in the past few decades.
 Artists and other creative types have moved into commercial lofts, which were once abandoned and then refurbished and their artwork is everywhere.
 You can see some of these lofts at the Brewery Artwalk which takes place twice a year at the old Pabst Brewery.
-Twice a year you can tour the artists in residence lofts, enjoy a beer and food.
+There, you can tour the artists in residence lofts, enjoy a beer and grab a bite.

-When I go downtown, I almost always take the Metro Line so I don’t have to deal with parking and love to spend hours walking around.
+When I go Downtown, I like to take the Metro Line so I don’t have to deal with parking and love to spend hours walking around.

 Here is some of the street art I found in DTLA.

-This is a Robert Vargas mural of a Geisha that you can see at The Spring Arcade between Broadway and Spring.
-It’s in front of Kai Restaurant.
+This is a Robert Vargas mural of a Geisha that’s in front of the Kai Restaurant at The Spring Arcade between Broadway and Spring.

 LA Arts District